mancanelli/mancanelli.github.io/_pages/en_bio.md

 ## Academic Path

-I am about to begin the National PhD in Artificial Intelligence at Sapienza University.
+I am a first-year student in the National PhD programme in Artificial Intelligence at Sapienza University.
+My research interests range from Logic and Symbolic Reasoning to applications of Neural Networks.
-I'm currently working on my master’s thesis on Situation Calculus and Linear Temporal Logic.
+Now I'm currently working on Situation Calculus and Linear Temporal Logic.

-I received a B.Sc. degree in Ingegneria Informatica e Automatica (Computer and Control Engineering) from Sapienza with 110 cum laude / 110 and I completed the excellence program for this degree.
+I graduated with a M.Sc. degree in Engineering in Computer Science and a B.Sc. degree in Ingegneria Informatica e Automatica (Computer and Control Engineering) from La Sapienza, both with honors.